mollie/api-documentation/source/reference/v2/terminals-api/get-terminal.rst

    The date and time the terminal was last updated, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.

-.. parameter:: disabledAt
+.. parameter:: deactivatedAt
    :type: datetime
    :condition: optional

-   The date and time the terminal was disabled, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
-This parameter is omitted if the terminal is not disabled yet.

-.. parameter:: activatedAt
-   :type: datetime
-   :condition: optional

-   The date and time the terminal was activated, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
-This parameter is omitted if the terminal is not active yet.
+   The date and time the terminal was deactivated, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
+This parameter is omitted if the terminal is not deactivated yet.

 .. parameter:: _links
    :type: object